-With LispPad you can write Scheme code directly with the built-in code editor.
+LispPad allows you to write Scheme code directly using the built-in code editor.
 There are two different types

-of documents that can be edited: programs (usually with file name suffix
+of code documents that can be edited: programs (usually with file name suffix

 .scm) and _libraries (with suffix

 Programs consist of executable code.
-They can be loaded into a session and executed with the "Execute > Load File..." menu item, or the corresponding button in the session toolbar.
-Alternatively, the code editor window allows users to load the current code into the last active session via the "Execute > Run" menu item.
+They can be loaded into a session and executed with the "Session > Load File..." menu item, or the corresponding button in the session toolbar.
+Alternatively, the code editor window allows users to load the current code into the last active session via the "Session > Run" menu item.

 Libraries define reusable modules of Scheme definitions.
 Libraries import functionality from other libraries